-Ethiopia is famous for its coffee, but a more controversial stimulant helps keeps the country’s troubled economy afloat.
+Ethiopia is famous for its coffee, but another, more controversial stimulant helps keep the country’s troubled economy afloat.

 Depending on who’s counting, khat is estimated to be the country’s second, third or fourth most valuable export, and cultivation has continued to rise steadily, securing much-needed income for the farmers who make up 80% of Ethiopia’s population.

 While other countries in Africa and beyond have implemented bans, Addis Ababa opted to keep khat firmly in the formal economy.
 It’s a shrewd move that ensures tax revenues remain firmly in their hands, rather than gifting them to criminal syndicates, terrorist networks or militant insurgents – as many of their African neighbours, have unwittingly done.

 Khat (or chat, or qat) is a flowering plant that grows across the Horn of Africa and Arabian peninsula.
 Chewing the leaves creates a mild euphoric or amphetamine-like effect and khat has been taken recreationally since at least the 14th Century, traditionally as a social lubricant.
 It loses its potency around 48 hours after harvesting, meaning that in the past, khat could only be sold close to where it was grown.
 As transportation networks in the horn of African improved, farmers and traders who previously struggled to move supplies within the 24-48 hour freshness window seized on the opportunity to grow their export trade, moving huge quantities quickly and regularly.